The Faith of Our School

 Parents are warmly invited to join the school in worship on Friday mornings.
 Worship is held in the Main Hall.
 Refreshments are available before in the Studio along with an opportunity to discuss informally any school matters with a member of the Senior Leadership Team.

 Pupils also take part in regular class Eucharist services in school, in partnership with St Mary's church.
 Members of the parish lead preparation classes for children who would like to be admitted to Communion.
 Pupils who do not receive Communion still participate in the service and receive a personal blessing.
+The younger children in school take part in a special Agape service, where they take part in a special service to remember the last supper at an age appropriate level; they have wine gums and pita bread, rather than wine and communion wafers.

 Links to St. Mary’s Church